Ileyk/Poisson/README.md

 # Poisson
 Solvers for Poisson equation

-This is an elementary 1D Cartesian framework to implement, validate and benchmark solvers for Poisson equation
+This is a 1D framework for any metric to implement, validate and benchmark solvers for Poisson equation